Monday, September 26, 2011

 Introduction

-This site documents the experiments, information, stories and lessons I've learned through an ongoing investigation into the use of Marcellus Shale as a material.
+This site documents the experiments, information, stories and lessons I've learned through this ongoing investigation into the use of Marcellus Shale as a material.